plowsof/flipstarter-waas-wip/README.md

 Currently, this will just create a mirror of the page @ rucknium.me/flask, however, i will eventually be making a generic version, and use the rucknium page as an example of installing a template (just copy and pasting a folder)

+Also ```ctrl+z``` and starting the script again is your friend if something goes wrong during ```make_wishlist.py``` e.g. wrongly select Restore from keys.

 ### Testing Locally
 The only obstacle we're going to face in testing this locally, is getting Docker Engine and Docker Compose.
 I'm using Ubuntu so the process was simplified greatly by using snapd as follows: